Lane Cove Council provides residential recycling and waste collection.

 In addition to this, Veolia in partnership with several Sydney councils have recently launched the Mechanical and Biological Treatment facility at Woodlawn Eco-precinct.
 This facility uses resource recovery technology to extract organic content from Council's waste streams; producing compost for on-site mine rehabilitation.
 The facility also has the ability to transform residual waste into clean heat for their barramundi farm and green energy for the grid.
 The facility will process 144,000T of waste per annum and will divert more than half of participating councils' general waste tonnes away from landfill.

 Before throwing something out consider giving it away to an opportunity shop or a re-use and repair cooperative such as Reverse Garbage, The Bower or Cycle Re-cycle (bicycles).
+Lane Cove has its very own Repair Cafe where items can be repaired at no cost.
+A large range of items can be both donated and borrowed from the Sydney Library of Things based at the Coal Loader Centre at Waverton.
 There are also many charitable organisations such as St.Vincent De Paul Society, The Salvation Army and Australian Red Cross, who accept donations of unwanted furniture, clothes and bric a brac.

 You may also like to try selling your items through eBay or Gumtree or Facebook groups such as Lower North Shore (Sydney) Free Stuff & Low Waste Living.
 Another option is to host a garage sale- for tips see Council's garage sale page.